 Let us note at once that following trivial consequence of this definition:

 \begin{lem} If $\V,\V',\W,\W':X \to \bbZ_2$ are finitely supported and $x^\circ \in X$ then

 In particular, $\rm{TS}_{\rho,x^\circ}$ is addition-invariant on $\bbZ_2^{\oplus X}$. \end{lem}

 A more delicate calculation that we will need later is the following.
-This closely resembles the derivation of equation (13) in Naor and Peres~\cite{NaoPer09}, and we offer only a rather terse proof here.
+This closely resembles the derivation of equation (13) in Naor and Peres~\cite{NaoPer09}, and we offer only a rather terse account here.